 Melee Diamonds Meaning

 What do we mean when we talk about “melee diamonds”?
 They are diamonds that weigh less than 0.20 pts.
 They are beautiful “small” stones that create a huge impact in their own right.
 They are just as carefully and exactingly cut as larger-sized diamonds.
 They may be a single cut (16 facets, 8 on the crown and 8 on the pavilion) or full cut (57 facets, 33 on the crown and 24 on the pavilion or 58 facets with an additional one on the culet), and they are available in a variety of shapes, from round brilliant to ovals, marquise, pear shapes, straight and tapered baguettes, carre’ cuts and more…

 Now that we know the melee diamonds meaning, why are they so important in custom jewelry?
 How can they make your collection, your profitability, and your reputation shine even brighter?

 As professionals in the jewelry world, we contend with:

 - Overhead.
 Typically, jewelry stores have high overhead costs, such as rent, payroll, insurance, security, utilities, and, of course, inventory.
 Designers, too, also have a great deal of upfront cost in terms of materials and marketing efforts.

 But it should also mean they should charge more for their wares?
 Not necessarily.
-Pricing is influenced by a variety of factors, including cost per carat (or per ounce for metal), workmanship, overhead, shipping, and competition.
-In some cases, jewelers must buy at higher prices and yet sell at lower points to meet the demands of the market.
+Pricing is influenced by a variety of factors, including cost per carat (or per ounce for metal), workmanship, overhead and shipping.

 Melee diamonds are a virtual must-have in custom engagement rings, but they can also play an invaluable role in pendants, stud and drop earrings, and more.

-Melee diamonds can offer you a solution to the challenges of the market.
+Loose melee diamonds can offer you a solution to the challenges of the market.
 As GIA puts it, these “tiny stones” have a “big impact.”